Funan, Singapore

-Funan (福南) is a mixed used development comprising a retail mall, two office towers and a serviced apartment tower in the Civic District in Singapore.
-The new development was built on the site of the former building known as Funan DigitaLife Mall.
+Funan (福南) is a mixed-use development comprising a retail mall, two office towers and a serviced apartment tower in the Civic District in Singapore.
+The new development was built on the site of the former Funan DigitaLife Mall building.

 History

 The original mall first opened in January 1985 as Funan Centre, which provided more options for shoppers to shop at other than Orchard Road.
 In the early 90s, the mall began to attract a critical mass of electronic and IT retailers over the years.
 Its main and long-time anchor tenant is Challenger Superstore, a major homegrown IT store established in 1984, taking up the entirety of the top floor.
 In 1992, the mall was refurbished.
 It later adopted the name Funan The IT Mall in 1997 to reflect its current focus on IT related products and gadgets.
 In 2005, the mall received minor upgrades, such as adding an external escalator and reconfiguring shops.
 It was then renamed again to Funan DigitaLife Mall upon completion of refurbishment works.

 On 10 December 2015, the mall's owner, CapitalMall Trust, announced plans to redevelop the mall into an experimental creative hub on its site, comprising a retail mall, a serviced apartment tower and two office towers.
 To make way for the new development, Funan Digitalife Mall ceased operations on 30 June 2016 and was subsequently demolished by the end of that year.